 Goal 3: Improve understanding of the physical processes important in intensity change for a TC at all stages of its lifecycle

-Model Evaluation Component: The TC diurnal cycle may be a fundamental TC process that initates the formation of TC diurnal pulses near the time of local sunset each day.
+Model Evaluation Component: The TC diurnal cycle may be a fundamental TC process that initiates the formation of TC diurnal pulses near the time of local sunset each day.
 These TC diurnal pulses radially propagate from the TC inner core and reach peripheral radii (e.g. 300-400 km) the following morning and afternoon.
 Although the cirrus canopy is typically an under-sampled region of the storm, changes in the thermodynamic structure and outflow patterns in this region of the storm near the time of sunset will be sampled and may be a key component to the formation and evolution of TC diurnal pulses.
 The predictable propagation of TC diurnal pulses in both space and time each day makes them fairly easy to sample at various radii around the storm.
 Thermodynamic and kinematic observations will be made of the diurnal pulses from the surface to the cirrus canopy and will include outflow layer sampling, as well as areas of enhanced convergence, moisture, or vertical motions at various levels of the troposphere.
 Thermodynamic and kinematic observations that are collected during this module will be used to evaluate the robustness of the operational coupled model forecast system to represent the TC diurnal cycle;

 Mission Description: